Who (might have) met whom - whole list

 - 1821 - 1880: Gustave Flaubert

-Gustave Flaubert (12/12/1821 - 8/5/1880) was a French novelist, known for writing Madame Bovary and Salammbô. - 1821 - 1867: Charles Pierre Baudelaire
+Gustave Flaubert (12/12/1821 - 8/5/1880) was a French novelist, known for writing L'Éducation sentimentale and Bouvard et Pécuchet. - 1821 - 1867: Charles Pierre Baudelaire

-Charles Pierre Baudelaire (9/4/1821 - 31/8/1867) was a French poet, essayist, translator and art critic, known for writing Les Épaves and Les Petits Poèmes en Prose. - 1821 - 1883: Franz Doppler
+Charles Pierre Baudelaire (9/4/1821 - 31/8/1867) was a French poet, essayist, translator and art critic, known for writing Le Spleen de Paris and De l'essence du ridicule dans l'art. - 1821 - 1883: Franz Doppler

-Albert Franz Doppler (16/10/1821 - 27/7/1883) was an Austro-Hungarian flute virtuoso and a composer, known for composing Air and Variations for Flute and Piano and The Flute of the Night. - 1822 - 1901: Charles Hermite
+Albert Franz Doppler (16/10/1821 - 27/7/1883) was an Austro-Hungarian flute virtuoso and a composer, known for composing Concertino for Flute and Orchestra in D major and Fantasie for Flute and Piano. - 1822 - 1901: Charles Hermite

-William Thomson, 1st Baron Kelvin (26/6/1824 - 17/12/1907) was a British mathematician, mathematical physicist and engineer, known for Kelvin foam and entropy. - 1824 - 1896: Anton Bruckner
+William Thomson, 1st Baron Kelvin (26/6/1824 - 17/12/1907) was a British mathematician, mathematical physicist and engineer, known for Heat death of the universe and dark matter. - 1824 - 1896: Anton Bruckner

-Joseph Anton Bruckner (4/9/1824 - 11/10/1896) was an Austrian composer and organist, known for composing Symphony No. 1 in C minor and Mass No. 2 in E minor. - 1826 - 1866: Bernhard Riemann
+Joseph Anton Bruckner (4/9/1824 - 11/10/1896) was an Austrian composer and organist, known for composing Symphony No. 9 in D minor and Symphony No. 2 in C minor. - 1826 - 1866: Bernhard Riemann

-Georg Friedrich Bernhard Riemann (17/9/1826 - 20/7/1866) was a German mathematician, known for Riemann invariant and Riemann sum. - 1828 - 1910: Leo Tolstoi
+Georg Friedrich Bernhard Riemann (17/9/1826 - 20/7/1866) was a German mathematician, known for Riemann matrix and Cauchy–Riemann manifold. - 1828 - 1910: Leo Tolstoi

-Count Lev Nikolayevich Tolstoy (9/9/1828 - 20/11/1910) was a Russian writer, known for writing War and Peace and Anna Karenina. - 1831 - 1879: James Clerk Maxwell
+Count Lev Nikolayevich Tolstoy (9/9/1828 - 20/11/1910) was a Russian writer, known for writing Cossacks and Ressurection. - 1831 - 1879: James Clerk Maxwell

-James Clerk Maxwell (13/6/1831 - 5/11/1879) was a Scottish physicist and mathematician, known for Maxwell's theorem (geometry) and Maxwell's wheel. - 1832 - 1903: Rudolf Lipschitz
+James Clerk Maxwell (13/6/1831 - 5/11/1879) was a Scottish physicist and mathematician, known for Maxwell–Stefan diffusion and Maxwell's theorem (geometry). - 1832 - 1903: Rudolf Lipschitz

 Rudolf Otto Sigismund Lipschitz (14/5/1832 - 7/10/1903) was a German mathematician, known for Lipschitz continuity and Lipschitz integral condition. - 1833 - 1897: Johannes Brahms

-Johannes Brahms (7/5/1833 - 3/4/1897) was a German composer, virtuoso pianist, and conductor of the mid-Romantic period, known for composing Hungarian Dances and Alto Rhapsody. - 1833 - 1887: Alexander Borodin
+Johannes Brahms (7/5/1833 - 3/4/1897) was a German composer, virtuoso pianist, and conductor of the mid-Romantic period, known for composing Piano Concerto No. 1 in D minor and Piano Quartet in G minor. - 1833 - 1887: Alexander Borodin

-Alexander Porfiryevich Borodin (12/11/1833 - 27/2/1887) was a Romantic composer and chemist of Georgian-Russian extraction, known for composing The Arensky Variations and Prelude and Fugue in D major. - 1833 - 1872: Alfred Clebsch
+Alexander Porfiryevich Borodin (12/11/1833 - 27/2/1887) was a Romantic composer and chemist of Georgian-Russian extraction, known for composing Prince Igor (Opera) and Prelude and Fugue in D major. - 1833 - 1872: Alfred Clebsch

-Charles-Camille Saint-Saëns (9/10/1835 - 16/12/1921) was a French composer, organist, conductor and pianist of the Romantic era, known for composing The Swan (from Carnival of the Animals) and Suite for Piano in D minor. - 1837 - 1912: Paul Gordan
+Charles-Camille Saint-Saëns (9/10/1835 - 16/12/1921) was a French composer, organist, conductor and pianist of the Romantic era, known for composing Danse macabre and Violin Sonata No. 1 in D major. - 1837 - 1912: Paul Gordan

-Paul Albert Gordan (27/4/1837 - 21/12/1912) was a German mathematician, known for Invariant theory and Clebsch–Gordan coefficients. - 1839 - 1881: Modest Mussorgsky
+Paul Albert Gordan (27/4/1837 - 21/12/1912) was a German mathematician, known for Clebsch–Gordan coefficients and Gordan's lemma. - 1839 - 1881: Modest Mussorgsky

-Modest Petrovich Mussorgsky (21/3/1839 - 28/3/1881) was a Russian composer, one of the group known as 'The Five', known for composing Boris Godunov (Opera) and Prelude to the Afternoon of a Faun.
+Modest Petrovich Mussorgsky (21/3/1839 - 28/3/1881) was a Russian composer, one of the group known as 'The Five', known for composing The Power of the Dark and Hopak (from 'The Fair at Sorochyntsi').

 1840 - 1859